-During 2023, 2022, and 2021, we acquired other health and wellness related businesses which other than the impacts to goodwill, individually or in the aggregate, have not had a material impact on our results of operations, financial condition, or cash flows.
-The results of operations and financial condition of these businesses have been included in our consolidated statements of income and consolidated balance sheets from the respective acquisition dates.
-Acquisition-related costs recognized in each of 2023, 2022 and 2021 were not material to our results of operations.
-For asset acquisitions the goodwill acquired is partially amortizable as deductible expenses for tax purposes.
+During 2024, 2023, and 2022, we acquired various health and wellness related businesses which, individually or in the aggregate, have not had a material impact on our results of operations, financial condition, or cash flows.
+The results of operations and financial condition of these businesses acquired have been included in our consolidated statements of income and consolidated balance sheets from the respective acquisition dates.
+Acquisition-related costs recognized in each of 2024, 2023 and 2022 were not material to our results of operations.
+For asset acquisitions, the goodwill acquired is partially amortizable as deductible expenses for tax purposes.
 The pro forma financial information assuming the acquisitions had occurred as of the beginning of the calendar year prior to the year of acquisition, as well as the revenues and earnings generated during the year of acquisition, were not material for disclosure purposes.

-4. EQUITY METHOD INVESTMENT
+4. EQUITY METHOD INVESTMENTS